By Stan V. Griep

 We really cannot begin to know how far apart to plant our rose bushes without doing some research on them.
 We need to find as much information as possible on not just the overall growth habit of the rose bushes we are considering planting in our rose beds or gardens, also the growth habit that is typical of them in our particular area.
 The growth habit of a particular rose bush in say California will typically be very different from the same rose bush’s growth habit in Colorado or Michigan.

-I highly recommend contacting a local Rose Society or local American Rose Society Certified Consulting Rosarian to obtain priceless information of this sort.
+I highly recommend contacting a local Rose Society or local American Rose Society Consulting Master Rosarian to obtain priceless information of this sort.

 General Rose Bush Spacing